eleanorfrajka/template-project/docs/source/gitcollab.md

 ## 8. Sync Your Fork (for Next Time)

-When the original project updates, you'll want to sync your fork.
-For now, your forked main on Github.com doesn't know about any of these (or anyone else's changes).
+When the original project (the **upstream main**) updates, you'll want to sync your forked main to the upstream main.
+Until you do,  your forked main on Github.com doesn't know about any of these (or anyone else's changes).

 ### GitHub.com
 - On your fork, click **Sync fork** (if available).